Your Documents, Organised. Your AI Drafts, Traceable.

 The second change matters especially when you are filing or advising a client: every AI draft now shows its sources.

-This is not a small quality-of-life improvement.
-It is a meaningful shift in how you can use AI outputs professionally.
-You are not guessing whether a citation is real.
-You are not trusting a black box.
-You are looking at the source and making your own judgment — exactly as you would if a junior brought you a draft and you asked, "Where did you find this?"
+This is a meaningful improvement in how you can use AI outputs professionally.
+You are not guessing whether a citation is real or trusting a black box.
+You are looking at the source and making your own judgment, exactly as you would if a junior brought you a draft and you asked where they found it.

 Your name goes on the pleading.
 You should know where every line came from.
 Now you do.